Why TBI survivors

 The PBA Quiz

 PBA can happen in people with a brain injury or certain neurologic conditions.
-Take this 7-question quiz to help determine if you or your loved one is experiencing symptoms that could suggest PBA.
+There's a 7-question quiz to help determine if you or your loved one is experiencing symptoms that could suggest PBA.

 Person question